MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/clistctrl-class.md

 ### <a name="remarks"></a>Osservazioni

-Il parametro *nCode* specifica lo stile di allineamento.
+Il parametro *nCode* consente di specificare lo stile di allineamento.

 ### <a name="example"></a>Esempio